Cold Weather and Sport

 Who should avoid exercising in cold weather?

 Exercise in the cold is exercise under more physiologically stressful conditions, if there are any issues why someone should take care when exercising, these are exacerbated by colder temperatures.
-In particular it is not good to start from no-where to begin to get fit outdoors in the middle of winter if you are not used to much exercise at all.
+In particular it is not good to start to begin to get fit outdoors in the middle of winter if you are not used to much exercise at all.

 You need to be reasonably fit in the first place so the extra demands on your body don't become potentially harmful.